Top Oncologists for Mesothelioma

 The majority of mesothelioma patients do not qualify for surgery.
 Because of this, they may never meet or be evaluated by a surgical oncologist.

-Instead, a medical oncologist will explain the cancer diagnosis and recommend treatment options such as chemotherapy.
+Instead, a medical oncologist will tell you what kind of cancer you have.
+They will suggest treatments like chemotherapy.
 They also help the patient manage symptoms and treatment side effects.

 Do Oncologists Diagnose Mesothelioma?